Skip to main content

 Troubleshoot the application

-Head back over to the Azure portal and click on Logs under the Monitoring section of the AKS cluster left-hand menu.
-Here you can view the logs collected by the Azure Monitor agent running on the cluster nodes.
+Navigate back to the Azure portal and select Logs from the Monitoring section in the AKS cluster's left-hand menu.
+This section allows you to access the logs gathered by the Azure Monitor agent operating on the cluster nodes.

 Contoso Air container logs